Unicon/grouper-mcp/docs/TOOLS.md

 - **`privilegeName`** (optional, string) - Filter to a specific privilege name (e.g., "admin", "read")

 **Returns:** Formatted list showing all privileges with subject information, privilege type, and whether they are revokable.

+**Important Note on Results:**
+Results may include both user subjects (from sources like 'jdbc2_test' or 'ldap') and group subjects (from source 'g:gsa').
+Group subjects are identified by their UUID as the Subject ID and their group name as the Subject Name.
+This allows you to see when groups themselves have been granted privileges on other groups or stems.

 **Example Usage:**
 ```json